-- 3. In May 2006 Committee agreed changes to the delegation procedure.
-A copy of the Committee agenda report is attached as an electronic appendix, together with the agreed procedures. - 3.1 This was recognised in the Department for Communities and Local Government (DCLG) Report (26th June 2006) which assessed this Authority's planning performance, particularly in regard to the determination of major applications.
+- 3. Committee deferred consideration of this report on 4th July to enable all Members of Council to comment and for further thought to be given to comments made by Members at the meeting on 4th July. - 4.
+In May 2006 Committee agreed changes to the delegation procedure.
+A copy of the Committee agenda report is attached as an electronic appendix, together with the agreed procedures. - 4.1 This was recognised in the Department for Communities and Local Government (DCLG) Report (26th June 2006) which assessed this Authority's planning performance, particularly in regard to the determination of major applications.
 The report highlighted the need to work with Members to develop an improved scheme of delegation to officers.
-It noted that "delegation has recently been reviewed and a wider scheme has been agreed which is likely to further increase the delegation rate." - 3.2 In addition Hepher Dixon, who was formally instructed by the Planning Advisory Service (PAS) in November 2006 to carry out a review of the Council's procedures as they relate to performance on major planning applications, recommended a review of the scheme of delegation.
+It noted that "delegation has recently been reviewed and a wider scheme has been agreed which is likely to further increase the delegation rate." - 4.2 In addition Hepher Dixon, who was formally instructed by the Planning Advisory Service (PAS) in November 2006 to carry out a review of the Council's procedures as they relate to performance on major planning applications, recommended a review of the scheme of delegation.